mwojnars/hypertag/docs/index.md

 Hypertag provides advanced control of page rendering with native control blocks;
 high level of modularity thanks to Python-like imports; unprecedented support for code reuse with native custom tags (_hypertags_), and more.
-If you are new to Hypertag, see the [Github page](https://github.com/mwojnars/hypertag) and a [Quick Start](https://github.com/mwojnars/hypertag#quick-start) for a brief introduction.
+If you are new to Hypertag, see the [Quick Start](https://github.com/mwojnars/hypertag#quick-start) for a brief introduction.

 Authored by [Marcin Wojnarski](http://www.linkedin.com/in/marcinwojnarski).